-Verbal aptitude tests are designed to measure your vocabulary, verbal skills and critical reasoning capabilities.
-They work out your perceptions, conceptions and analytical approaches through simple words, phrases and statements.
+Verbal aptitude tests are designed to measure your vocabulary, verbal (not oral) skills, and critical reasoning capabilities.
+They work out your perceptions, conceptions and analytical approaches through simple words, phrases, and statements.

 They have become a necessary part of all career aptitude tests.
 However, specific jobs may require specific knowledge to encounter career aptitude tests successfully.

-Every word, phrase and graph has a meaning.
-But you understand them in the light of your observations, knowledge and culture.
-You are not only required to understand meanings of the statements but also to analyze them to come up with logically right decisions.
+Every word, phrase, and graph has a meaning.
+But you understand words in the light of your experience, observations, knowledge, and culture.
+You are not only required to follow implications of the statements but also to analyze them to come up with logically right decisions.

 Career aptitude tests are not designed to examine your academic achievements.
-But you can't go through them successfully without efficient knowledge of English language.
-You are also required to attain some knowledge of your applied job before encountering a verbal test.
-It can have a number of parts, depending upon your desired job, including:
+But you can't go through them successfully without practical knowledge of English language.
+You are also required to attain some understanding of your applied job before encountering a verbal test.
+It can have some parts, depending upon your desired job, including:

 1- Spellings and Grammar

 These aptitude tests are designed to measure your perception of words and statements.
-They also work out your skill to establish relation between apparently unrelated words.
-They focus upon your style and level of perception of words, phrases and statements.
+They also work out your skill to establish a relation between apparently unrelated words.
+They focus on your style and level of understanding of words, phrases, and statements.
 Your answers depict whether you can understand simple language instructions or not.

 3- Analytical Reasoning